RehyanR/password-generator/README.md

 # Module 5 Challenge: Password Generator

+Password Generator

+This is a simple JavaScript application that generates passwords based on user-specified criteria.
+The user is prompted to provide the length of the password and select the character types to be included.
+The password must be at least 8 characters long but no more than 128 characters.

+Features

+Password Length: The user can specify the desired length of the password (between 8 and 128 characters).
+Character Types: The user can choose from the following character types:
+Lowercase
+Uppercase
+Numeric
+Special characters ($@%&*, etc)
+Usage
+Open the HTML file in a web browser.
+Click the "Generate Password" button.
+Follow the prompts to specify the desired password length and character types.
+The application validates the inputs and ensures that at least one character type is selected.
+Once the prompts are answered, the generated password is displayed in an alert.

+Code Overview

+The JavaScript code uses a series of prompts to gather user input and validates the inputs.
+The password is then generated based on the specified criteria and displayed to the user.

 ## Overview

 This week’s challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.